DemosDemosthenous/testingTravis/Worksheet1/group19-essay.md

 6. The sprint ends with a sprint review and customers feedback.

-7. The next sprint starts, the development team select another piece of the requirements from the prioritized list and begins working again.
+7. The next sprint starts, the development team select another piece of the requirements from the prioritised list and begins working again.

 ###Main